 These painted wooden spoons are no exception.
-For theat the Bright Blog Bash holiday party I threw with Katie, made these for each of the guests to go inside Katie’s DIY dip-dyed tote bags along with all of the amazing swag from our sponsors.
+For the Bright Blog Bash holiday party I threw with Katie, I made these for each of the guests to go inside Katie’s super cute DIY dip-dyed tote bags, along with all of the amazing swag from our sponsors.

 WHAT YOU’LL NEED:

 - Wooden spoons

 - Acrylic paints*, such as Martha Stewart Craft Paints in satin finish

 *Generally, acrylic paint is not food-safe so don’t paint the entire spoon — just the handle!
 These spoons are dishwasher-safe, though I’d recommend hand-washing them so they’ll last longer!

 Your wooden spoons may have rough areas, so sand them down gently and wipe away any dust with a damp cloth.
 Let dry.

 Use a piece of painter’s tape to create a guide around the handle of the spoon.
 You may find it helpful to measure out your desired painted area first, then add the tape.

 Depending on the colors you choose, I would recommend two coats of paint.